 Let’s take a look at the rules for the major bank flexible points programs after you cancel a card.
 And solutions to keep your points!

 1. AMEX Membership Rewards

 You get a 30-day grace period to redeem your points if you have at least one other AMEX card.
 The AMEX terms say:

 If you voluntarily cancel enrollment in the program or cancel all Linked Accounts enrolled in the program but keep at least 1 AMEX card open and in good standing, you will have up to 30 days from date of cancellation to redeem the points accrued in the program account.

 Otherwise, you’ll immediately lose all of your points!

 But you can keep all your points if you cancel your card and keep a different card that earns AMEX Membership Rewards points.
-Like the no annual fee AMEX EveryDay® Credit Card.
+Like the no annual fee the AMEX EveryDay® Credit Card from American Express.

 Or instead of cancelling, consider downgrading to a card with a lesser or no annual fee.
 For example, you can downgrade the Premier Rewards Gold, which has a $195 annual fee to an AMEX Green Card, which has a $95 annual fee.

 Keep in mind you can NOT downgrade an AMEX charge card to a credit card, or vice versa.

 If you move forward with cancelling a card and you lose your points, it’s possible to get the points reinstated.
 You’ll need to get a new AMEX Membership Rewards card within 1 year after cancelling your old card.
 Then, contact AMEX in writing to request your previously earned points.